 This website, for women over 40, has been set up as a social enterprise to support you, free of charge, in your aims to get healthy.
 In particular it offers trusted scientifically based advice about losing weight.
 Some people say you’ll never lose weight.
 Others that you’ll simply put the weight back on.
 But while many try and fail, many others succeed.
 Those who succeed get help and support from reliable sources.
 Please make use of the resources you’ll find here.
-There is now an online free* weight loss course for women over 40 – start today.
+There is now an online free* weight loss course for women over 40.
+It is a nine week programme.

 About the Author

 I am a qualified clinical nutritionist specialising in women’s longevity and a scientific writer.
 You can find my own nutrition consultancy website here WENDYSHILLAM.CO.UK.
 Covid 19 has hit us far too much in the UK.
 People are beginning to notice that countries with high Covid 19, have higher levels of obesity.
 It is perhaps no coincidence that obesity is higher in the UK than any other country in Europe.
 (And in the US obesity is higher still).

 Being overweight isn’t linked to greed or lack of self-control.
 It is linked to lack of knowledge.
 Often the diet that many of us think of as normal, is in fact bad for us in the long term.
 During the pandemic I have been formulating a weight loss programme, that was originally to be sold.
 But too many people need this now.
 I recognise that few of us have the money to spend on consultants, nor the wish to meet face to face.
 So, for now this programme is free to everyone.
 I’m still very happy to discuss with anyone their own personal weight loss issues, face to face, respond to a specific private EMAIL QUESTION through this site (£10.00), or publically and free via my twitter handle @rooftpovegplot.

 Updated Wendy Shillam ANutr RSPH MA MSc 13th July 2020